-Note: a similar field workbook is available for lakes and wetlands - see our website.
+Note:see our website for a similar field workbook for lakes/wetlands

 Funding for this project:

 We gratefully acknowledge the financial support provided to the development of this field workbook by the Canada-Alberta Beef Industry Development Fund (CABIDF).
 Ongoing testing, updating and printing are supported by our members (see inside back cover).
 Support also provided by AESA (Alberta Environmentally Sustainable Agriculture).